Three Ways to Limit Overborrowing for Higher Education

 Encourage Students to Start with Grants and Scholarships

-Each year, the Free Application for Federal Student Aid (FAFSA®)* opens the door to more than $100 billion in grants, scholarships, state-based aid, federal student loans and work-study programs.
-Still, 30% of families didn’t apply last academic year, including those from low-income families who would be most eligible for free money like scholarships and grants.
-Many aren’t applying because the form is too complex, they believe their family’s income is too high or they simply lack awareness about the FAFSA.
+The Free Application for Federal Student Aid (FAFSA®)* opens the door to more than $100 billion in scholarships, grants, state-based aid, federal student loans and work-study programs each year.
+Still, roughly 30% of families didn’t apply last academic year, including those from low-income families who would be most eligible for free money like scholarships and grants.
+Many aren’t applying because they believe their family’s income is too high to receive funds, or they simply lack awareness about the FAFSA.

 Similarly, more than $100 million in scholarships goes unclaimed each year.
 Too many students and families don’t apply for scholarships thinking they are reserved for top students or athletes, but there are scholarships available for a wide variety of skills and interests.
-Free resources like Scholarship Search by Sallie simplifies the process, connecting students and families to scholarships.
+Free resources like Scholly Scholarship Search by Sallie simplifies the process, connecting students and families to scholarships.
+In addition, Pell Grants, once a cornerstone of college affordability for those who truly needed assistance, haven’t kept pace with rising tuition.
+They now cover less than 30 percent of the average cost at a four-year public university, down from nearly 80 percent in 1980.
+What’s more, nearly $4 billion in Pell grants went unclaimed last year.
+Increasing Pell Grants for those who need the most support is one of the most effective ways to reduce their reliance on borrowing and keep access to college within reach for more students.

 Standardize Financial Aid Offers